North Christian Church: Roof and spire

 The eaves, which form the roof's perimeter, extend about 12 ft from the facade and are low to the ground.
 The lead-coated copper fascia above the eaves is sloped upward, with a copper gutter concealed behind it.
 The soffit beneath the eaves is made of plaster and slopes down to about 8 ft above grade.
 The roof itself is divided into six sections, which are clad in blue-black slate shingles, sloping upward toward the center of the building.
 Each section of the roof is separated by a steel rib with a copper cladding.
-The ribs converge at an oculus opening at the center of the roof, just below the church building's spire.
+The ribs converge at an oculus opening at the center of the roof, just below the spire.
 The oculus opening contains bells, which are visible between each of the ribs.
 The roof gave the impression of a "steel hat sitting over a concrete bowl", as the building's structural engineer Henry Pfisterer put it.

-The spire itself measures 192 ft tall and, when the church building was completed, was visible several miles away.
-The spire was intended to evoke similar spires in older Christian churches, which usually functioned as the focal points of these buildings.On this site, with this kind of central plan, I think I would like to make the church really all one form: all the tower.
+The spire reaches 192 ft above ground and rises 117 ft or 132 ft from the oculus.
+When the church was completed, it was visible several miles away.
+The spire was intended to evoke spires in older Christian churches, which usually functioned as the focal points of these buildings.

+On this site, with this kind of central plan, I think I would like to make the church really all one form: all the tower.
 There would be the gradual building up of the sheltering, hovering planes becoming the spire.
 The spire would not be put on a box or come up from the sides of the roof, as we did at Stephens College.
-The whole thing, all the planes, would grow up organically into the spire.The spire is made of copper and is coated with a substance to prevent it from oxidizing and turning green; instead, the copper was intended to turn gray as it aged, matching the roof color.
+The whole thing, all the planes, would grow up organically into the spire.

+The spire is made of copper and is coated with a substance to prevent it from oxidizing and turning green; instead, the copper was intended to turn gray as it aged, matching the roof color.
 From the outside of the building, the spire symbolized reaching upward to God.
 Saarinen wanted the building's design to remove man from the earthly world, so instead of anchoring the building to the ground with solid rectangles, Saarinen used pointed angular forms that hover and point to the heavens.
 At the top of the spire was a 5 by 2.5 ft gold leaf cross, which was intended to indicate that the building was a Christian house of worship.
 The cross was removed in 2024 following the congregation's disbanding.